 A Comprehensive View on Risk Reporting: Evidence from Supervisory Data

-Keywords: internal ratings-based regulation, credit risk, market risk, incentive spillovers, capital regulation, comprehensive risk assessment
+Keywords: internal ratings-based regulation, credit risk, market risk, cross-subsidization, capital regulation, comprehensive risk assessment

 JEL Classification: G01, G21, G28

 Suggested Citation: Suggested Citation